hyperledger-archives/grid/cli/man/grid-po-version-create.1.md

 `--org`
 : Specify the organization that owns the purchase order.
 This option is required.

-`--po`
-: Either a UID or an alternate ID of a purchase order.

 `--service-id`
 : The ID of the service the payload should be sent to; required if running on Splinter.
 Format: `<circuit-id>::<service-id>`.